MajdAlmaleh/pharmazon_web/README.md

   -  Warehouse owner can check the sales and quantities that had been done in a certain month.

 - Code information:
-  - The code is super clean and with using MVVM architecture and BLOC state mangement, and a fully responsive UI.
+  - The code is super clean and with using MVVM architecture and BLOC state management, and a fully responsive UI.

 ## Additional